eco-stake/restake/README.md

 Running the autostake script manually is then simple.

 Note you might need `sudo` depending on your docker install.
-Some versions utilize `docker compose` instead of `docker-compose`.
+Some docker versions utilize `docker compose` instead of `docker-compose`.
 If you run into issues, try substituting `docker compose`.

 ```bash
 docker-compose run --rm app npm run autostake